 This will help you get started by adding your system(s)/network(s) into your Enterprise Hub all through a few clicks!

-- BRMS Enterprise is supported exclusively through the BRMS on IBM Navigator for i (web) or IBM System i Navigator (GUI) release 7.1 and above.
+- BRMS Enterprise is supported exclusively through the BRMS on IBM Navigator for i (web) release 7.1 and above.

 - The Hub and the Nodes must all have current base licenses for IBM Backup, Recovery and Media Services for i.
 The Hub must also have current licenses for the BRMS – Network Feature and BRMS – Advanced Feature options.